Coloring Drawings of Graphs: Introduction

-We have not been able to find graphs which are facially $3$-colorable but not $3$-flowable except for graphs arising by simple operations from the examples given by Theorem~\ref{K3ns}.
-To be more precise, we believe that excluding the graphs $K_{3,n}^+$, $n \ge 4$, as subcontractions could already be sufficient to yield an equivalence between facial $3$-colorability and $3$-flowability.
+We have not been able to find graphs which are {universally cell} $3$-colorable but not $3$-flowable except for graphs arising by simple operations from the examples given by Theorem~\ref{K3ns}.
+To be more precise, we believe that excluding the graphs $K_{3,n-3}^+$ for $n \ge 7$ as subcontractions could already be sufficient to yield an equivalence between {universal cell} $3$-colorability and $3$-flowability.

-\begin{conjecture} If $G$ is a facially $3$-colorable graph which does not have a subcontraction isomorphic to $K_{3,n}^+$ for some $n \ge 4$, then $G$ is $3$-flowable. \end{conjecture}
+\begin{conjecture} If $G$ is a {universally cell} $3$-colorable graph which does not have a subcontraction isomorphic to $K_{3,n-3}^+$ for some {$n \ge 7$}, then $G$ is $3$-flowable. \end{conjecture}

-Interestingly, a positive answer to Conjecture~\ref{main} would also imply a positive answer to the following long-standing Conjecture by Tutte.
+Interestingly, a positive answer to Conjecture~\ref{main} would also imply a positive answer to the following long-standing \bothV{Conjecture}{conjecture} by Tutte.

 \begin{conjecture}[Tutte's $3$-Flow-Conjecture, Conjecture~1.1.8 in \cite{flows}] Every $4$-edge-connected graph admits a nowhere-zero $3$-flow. \end{conjecture}